Graphical Frontends for Pacman in Arch Linux

 tkPacman is light weight, graphical frontend for Pacman package manager.
 It is built using Tcl/Tk, so it will work on most window managers and desktop environments.

 tkPacman is not available in the official repositories.
-You can install it from AUR.
-To install packages from AUR, you must add any one of the following pacman wrappers.
+You can install it from AUR using any AUR helper tools, for example Yay.

 That’s it. tkPacman has been installed.

 Launch tkPacman.
 The default interface should look like below.

 As you can see in the above screenshot, tkPacman is somewhat similar to Ubuntu’s synaptic package manager.